 This commitment addresses a critical need to improve gender equality in Jordan's public sector.
 In government, only 5 of 47 ministers are female (11%).
-Under the three previous administrations, women made up between 5% and 21% of ministers.13 In 2021, Jordan was ranked 131 out of 156 countries by the Gender Gap Index, with one of the widest labor force participation rate gaps in the world (15.6% women in the labor force).14 By 2020, 11 ministries had completed gender audits (Ministry of Planning and International Cooperation, Income and Sales Tax Department, Ministry of Digital Economy and Entrepreneurship, Ministry of Health, Ministry of Labor, Ministry of Agriculture, Ministry of Social Development, Social Security Corporation, Legislation and Opinion Bureau, Ministry of Education, Ministry of Political and Parliamentary Affairs).15 Five of the audits conducted between 2015 and 2017 showed that women held more than one-third of leadership positions in only one ministry, while in the other four ministries, women's leadership representation ranged from 7 to 13 percent.
-In all five ministries, with gender bias reinforced by informal workplace culture.16
+Under the three previous administrations, women made up between 5% and 21% of ministers.
+In 2021, Jordan was ranked 131 out of 156 countries by the Gender Gap Index, with one of the widest labor force participation rate gaps in the world (15.6% women in the labor force).
+What you would complete gender audits (Ministry of Planning and International Cooperation, Income and Sales Tax Department, Ministry of Digital Economy and Entrepreneurship, Ministry of Health, Ministry of Labor, Ministry of Agriculture, Ministry of Social Development, Social Security Corporation, Legislation and Opinion Bureau, Ministry of Education, Ministry of Political and Parliamentary Affairs).
+Five of the audits conducted between 2015 and 2017 showed that women held more than one-third of leadership positions in only one ministry, while in the other four ministries, women's leadership representation ranged from 7 to 13 percent.
+In all five ministries, men received more promotions, benefits, travel, and career advancement opportunities, with gender bias reinforced by informal workplace culture.